Psychology is the study of human behavior and the psychological, social, and biological processes related to that behavior.

 Study and Research Opportunities

-- B.A. with breadth requirements in cognitive psychology, developmental psychology, clinical-personality psychology, and social psychology.
+- B.A. with breadth requirements in cognitive psychology, developmental psychology, social psychology, and clinical psychology.

 - Intensive major available for students intending to pursue graduate studies in psychology.